Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 	$$
 </div>

-*There's probably a better way to get vector transposes to display through LaTeX . . .*
+*There's probably a better way to get vector transposes to display through LaTeX . . . i'll drop the arrow from now on but keep it in mind*

 Pictures always help so here's what that function looks in two dimensions for $\theta$ weights $[1, 1], [3, 0.5]$ plotting for the first class, you can think of it as a region selector for your feature space: